2013 SACRPH Biennial Awards Competition

 The following awards were presented at SACRPH’s 15th National Conference on Planning History,

 held in Toronto, Canada, October 3-6, 2013.
 For lists of past winners, please click on the titles of the individual awards.
-SACRPH will announce the next awards competition in January 2015.
+SACRPH will announce the next awards competition in Spring 2015.

 1. PUBLICATION PRIZES